sarahfuchi/Data-Science/Prediction (Classification)/README.md

 I worked on using more than one model instead of picking one.
 This gave an opportunity to create a supermodel.
 I removed the models who are exactly correlated to another model (1) and the models with no predict_proba attribute are also removed.

 I then worked on hard vote or majority rules and soft vote or weighted probabilities.
-I tuned each estimator before creating a super model
+I tuned each estimator before creating a super model.

 <a id="ch12"></a>
 # Step 7: Optimize Model